SanfordBM19/Portfolio-Project-/README.md

 # Data Analyst Portfolio

-## About This Portfolio
+## About

-Hi, and welcome to my data analytics portfolio!
+Hi, welcome to my data analytics portfolio projects!

-I created this repository to showcase the projects I've worked on while building my skills as an entry-level data analyst.
-These projects gave me hands-on experience working with data, cleaning datasets, writing SQL queries, exploring information with Python, and creating visualizations in Tableau.
+This repository contains projects I've worked on while building my data analytics knowledge and skills.
+I've worked with SQL, Python, Excel, Tableau, and Jupyter Notebook to clean, analyze, and visualize data.

-I'm still early in my data analytics career, so this portfolio is a collection of projects that show what I've been learning and how I'm applying those skills to real datasets.
+I will be continuing to build upon these skills through hands-on projects.

 ---

 ## Skills & Tools

-Throughout these projects, I've worked with:

-* **SQL** – Data cleaning, joins, aggregations, window functions, and data analysis
+* **SQL** – Data cleaning, joins, aggregations, and analysis
-* **Python** – Exploratory data analysis and correlation analysis
+* **Python** – Data cleaning, exploratory analysis, and correlation analysis
+* **Pandas** – Cleaning and working with datasets
-* **Tableau** – Data visualization and dashboard creation
+* **Excel** – Data preparation and analysis
-* **Excel** – Working with and preparing datasets
+* **Tableau** – Dashboards and data visualization
-* **Jupyter Notebook** – Python-based analysis and documentation
+* **Jupyter Notebook** – Python-based data analysis

-I'm continuing to improve these skills as I work on more projects and gain experience.

 ---